 We must find ways to urgently support our allies and partners across the Atlantic and find creative and effective ways to supply energy while maintaining our focus on reducing fossil fuel dependence.
+I have this bearing will halp us do just that ence.
 I hope this hearing will help us do just that.
 With that, I turn to Ranking Member Johnson.